iamcest/covid19-slides/covid-19-cxh-slides.md

 - other features include breathless, fatigue, myalgia, anorexia
 - less often chest pain (2-5%), GI (D&V 1-10%, abdo pain approx 2%) and neurological symptoms e.g headache confusion (9%), dizziness (9-12%)

 #

 - differential diagnosis broad; plenty of diseases can mimic including flu, disease can also co-exist
-- no reason to think usual population disease are going to go away so Hickam's dictum likely to apply: "A man can have as many diseases as he damn well pleases."
+- no reason to think usual population diseases are going to go away so Hickam's dictum likely to apply: "A man can have as many diseases as he damn well pleases."

 #

 - investigations to confirm diagnosis (and rule out differentials) and grade severity
-- basics include SpO2 (+/- abg), fbc (lymphopenia common), U&Es, lfts, crp, d-dimer (high d-dimer assoc with increased mortality), CXR (bilateral inflitrates), nasopharyngeal and oropharngeal swabs and sputum for micro (there's a molecular test, sensitivity and specificity about 90%), serological test soon
+- basics include SpO2 (+/- abg), fbc (lymphopenia common), U&Es, lfts, crp, d-dimer (high d-dimer assoc with increased mortality), CXR (bilateral infiltrates), nasopharyngeal and oropharyngeal swabs and sputum for micro (there's a molecular test, sensitivity and specificity about 90%), serological test soon

 #

 - management is largely supportive (several ongoing drug trials and vaccine development efforts) and prognosis good for most people infected (naturally much less good for subset of patients unwell enough for hospital admission)

 #

 - important to consider non-covid19 disease